Last Updated on February 9, 2022: The U.S. and Japan Reach Tariff-Rate Quota (TRQ) Agreement to Replace Section 232 Tariffs

 Aluminum – 10%

-Aluminum – all countries of origin except Argentina (agreed to quota); and Australia (exempted).
+Aluminum – all countries of origin except Canada (exempted), Mexico (exempted), Argentina (agreed to quotas); and Australia (exempted).

 On October 24, South Africa was granted exemptions on 161 aluminum and 36 steel products by the Commerce Department.